 Excellence and Innovation in Teaching 21st-Century Skills

-Consistent with the Strategic Plan, the Office of the Provost recognizes a small number of faculty who have demonstrated particular innovation, excellence, and effectiveness teaching the 21st-century skills identified by the faculty in the Academic Vision and Strategic Plan: creativity, empathy, critical thinking, information/data literacy, advanced platform skills, resilience, and lifelong learning.
+The Office of the Provost recognizes a small number of faculty who have demonstrated innovation, excellence, and effectiveness teaching the 21st-century skills identified by the faculty as described in the Academic Vision and Strategic Plan: creativity, empathy, critical thinking, information/data literacy, communication skills, resilience, and lifelong learning.

 - Highlights of teaching assignments;